Alfresco/docs-alfresco/microsoft-azure/latest/install/index.md

     > **Note:** You must install the Azure Connector AMP using `-force`.

-4. Check that the [Configuration]({% link microsoft-azure/latest/config/index.md %} is set up correctly for your environment.
+4. Check that the [configuration]({% link microsoft-azure/latest/config/index.md %}) is set up correctly for your environment.

     > **Note:** Starting from version 1.2, the Azure Connector has the deleted content store disabled by default, since this feature is already present in Microsoft's Azure Storage services.
 For details on how to re-enable it, see [Azure Connector deleted content store](#azure-connector-deleted-content-store).

-5. Start Alfresco Content Services.
+5. Start Content Services.

 ## Install the Azure Connector with AzMultipleStorageContainers subsystem

-These steps describe how to install the Azure Connector to an instance of Alfresco Content Services, and how to enable the `AzMultipleStorageContainers` subsystem sample.
+These steps describe how to install the Azure Connector to an instance of Content Services, and how to enable the `AzMultipleStorageContainers` subsystem sample.

 The Azure Connector is packaged as an Alfresco Module Package (AMP) file.

-> **Note:** Ensure that you don't start Alfresco Content Services before installing the Azure Connector AMP.
+> **Note:** Ensure that you don't start Content Services before installing the Azure Connector AMP.

 1. Go to the [Alfresco Support Portal](https://support.alfresco.com){:target="_blank"}.